wildanfh/wildanfh/README.md

 <div align="center">

-### If you find a repository useful, consider giving it a star to show your appreciation to the developer ❤️.
+### If you find a repository useful, consider giving it a star <br> to show your appreciation to the developer ❤️.

 </div>